jduar/static_page_generator/README.md

 The generator currently has two generating behaviours: text pages and image galleries.

 Text pages are HTML pages converted from Markdown documents.
-These should be stored inside a directory which you can point to by changing the `PAGES_FOLDER` variable in the `.env` file.
+These should be stored inside the `data/pages` directory.

 Photo galleries are generated from photos containing keyword data.
-Each keyword will generate a section with the pictures which have that keyword placed within.
+Each keyword will generate a section with the pictures that contain that keyword.
 The website's main page will display all photos.
-Point to your photos by changing the `PICTURES_FOLDER` directory in the `.env` file.
+Your photos should be stored inside the `data/images` directory.

 Running the docker container then sets up an nginx server with the pages you've just generated.